gvwilson/sdxpy/src/cache/index.md

 ### Reading cached files {: .exercise}

-Modify `cache_open` so that files can be opened in binary mode and so that the function can be used in `with` statements.
+1. Modify `cache_open` so that files can be opened in binary mode.
-(Hint: look up [%g context_manager "context manager" %].)
+2. Modify it again so that the function can be used as a context manager in `with` statements.

 ### Storing files remotely {: .exercise}